 In general, higher horsepower pumps put out more water (the GPM flow rate is higher).
 Different models of the jet pump are designed differently.

-But to have a perfectly well water system you need you need to study more.
+But to have a perfectly well water system you need you to need to study more.

 4. How Much Does a Well Pump Cost to Replace?